pagopa/p4pa-auth/README.md

 * [p4pa-organization](https://github.com/pagopa/p4pa-organization): To retrieve organization info and add them to the user info.

 ### 🌍 External
-* External IAM: The IAM which will provide the id token used to authenticate users.
+* External IAM - The IAM which will provide the id token used to authenticate users:
+  * [JWKS endpoint](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets): Key sets to validate JWT signs.

 ## 🗃️ Entities handled
 * `users`: Users authenticated through the external IAM;